- Apricot Honey Glazed Carrots

 Combine nectar and corn starch in small bowl; mix until smooth.

 Cook carrots in boiling water for 10 minutes or until crisp-tender; drain.
-Return to pan and add honey, butter and
+Return

-salt.
-Add nectar mixture and cook over low heat for 5 minutes or until apricot glaze is thickened.
+heat for 5 minutes or until apricot glaze is thickened.

 Balsamic Roasted Carrots